Status: Bill 28 came into force July 23, 2020

 Alberta already has some of the strongest legal requirements around name changes, including submitting an RCMP fingerprint confirmation letter.
 However, this requirement does not prevent sex offenders from being able to change their names.
 By closing this loophole we are taking a simple step to protect survivors, children and families in our communities.

-If passed, Bill 28 would require anyone 18 years of age or older to submit either a criminal record check or a police information check in addition to a fingerprint confirmation letter, as part of their legal change of name application.
+The act requires anyone 18 years of age or older to submit either a criminal record check or a police information check in addition to a fingerprint confirmation letter, as part of their legal change of name application.

 Those convicted of designated sexual offences would be banned for life from completing a legal change of name in Alberta.